formerhatman/DPV_Toolkit/README.md

 # DPV_Toolkit
-Tools for analysis of thermal spray data
+This contains tools for analysis of thermal spray data.
+Namely, data from the DPV 2000 and ReliaCoat ICP/ECP.
+Can be used by anyone, but I made it for that *special someone...*